 - (a) To qualify for the Graduate Diploma in Teaching and Learning (Secondary) a candidate must pass courses having a total value of at least 120 points as follows: - i.
 Professional Studies (30 points) - ii.
 Major Teaching Studies (30 points) - iii.
 Additional Teaching Studies (15 points) - iv.
 Education Studies (15 points) - v.
-Teaching Practice 14 weeks (30 points) - (b) Students who complete the Graduate Diploma in Teaching and Learning (Secondary) as part of the Bachelor of Education with specialisation in Performing Arts or Physical Education must pass such courses as specified in the Regulations to the Degree of Bachelor of Education. - (c) The usual period of enrolment for a full-time candidate is one year.
-The Graduate Diploma may be completed either by full-time or part-time study.
+Teaching Practice 14 weeks (30 points). - (b) Students who complete the Graduate Diploma in Teaching and Learning (Secondary) as part of the Bachelor of Education with specialisation in Performing Arts or Physical Education must pass such courses as specified in the Regulations to the Degree of Bachelor of Education. - (c) The usual period of enrolment for a full-time candidate is one year.
+The Graduate Diploma may be completed either by full-time or parttime study.
 The maximum period for completion of the GradDipTchLn(Secondary) is three years.

 Should a candidate fail any course, the candidate may re-enrol in that course only with the approval of the Dean of Education.
+Professional Practice courses may only be attempted twice.